csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - e.g. during training, learn inputs-outputs from different linear functions
   - during testing, have to predict outputs for inputs from a different linear function
   - also test on slightly harder functions, like decision trees and 2-layer nets
+- What Algorithms can Transformers Learn?
+A Study in Length Generalization ([zhou...bengio, nakkiran, 2023](https://arxiv.org/abs/2310.16028))
 - Learning a (sparse) linear model
   - The contextual lasso: Sparse linear models via deep neural networks ([thompson, …, kohn, 2023](https://arxiv.org/pdf/2302.00878.pdf)) - very rough results...
   - [Breaking the Paradox of Explainable Deep Learning](https://arxiv.org/abs/2305.13072)